EDF Energy: Nuclear

-although it subsequently ceased production and commenced defuelling in June 2021.
+but subsequently ceased production and commenced defuelling in June 2021.

 In February 2016, EDF announced that it would keep four of its nuclear plants open in the United Kingdom.
 Heysham 1 and Hartlepool will have their life extended by five years until 2024, while Heysham 2 and Torness will see their closure dates pushed back by seven years to 2030.

 In November 2020 EDF announced Hinkley Point B power station in Somerset will move into the defuelling phase no later than 15 July 2022.

 Wind

 As of 2021, EDF owns and operates 37 wind farms including the 59 turbine onshore wind farm at Dorenell in Scotland, and are developing two offshore wind projects at Codling Wind Park in Ireland and Neart na Gaoithe in Scotland.
-The company have plans for a floating offshore wind development at Blyth and a 22 turbine onshore wind farm Garn Fach in Wales.
+The company have plans for a floating offshore wind development at Blyth and a 22-turbine onshore wind farm Garn Fach in Wales.

 Solar energy

 EDF develop, operate and maintain solar projects.
 Sutton Bridge is the company's first solar farm of grid-scale and will be approximately 139 hectares.
-In 2019 EDF signed an agreement to install solar panels on the roofs of a number of Tesco's largest stores in England.
+In 2019 EDF signed an agreement to install solar panels on the roofs of some of Tesco's largest stores in England.

 Fossil fuel

-EDF owns and operates one 2,000 MW coal fired power station, West Burton A Power Station, located near Retford in Nottinghamshire.
-Generation at West Burton A power station will end in September 2022.
+EDF owned and operated one 2,000 MW coal fired power station, West Burton A Power Station, located near Retford in Nottinghamshire.
+Generation at West Burton A power station ended on 31 March 2023.

 Energy percentages

-In the period from April 2020 to March 2021, the percentage of electricity generated by EDF from each source was as follows: nuclear - 62.1%, renewable - 29%, gas - 7.5%, coal - 1.3% with average CO_{2} intensity of 42 gCO_{2}eq/kWh.
+In the period from April 2020 to March 2021, the percentage of electricity generated by EDF from each source was as follows: nuclear – 62.1%, renewable – 29%, gas – 7.5%, coal – 1.3% with average CO_{2} intensity of 42 gCO_{2}eq/kWh.

 In 2020, EDF nuclear power plants provided 16.1% of UK total electricity generation, down from 17.3% in 2019.
-As of 2020 EDF supplied 32.4% of low-carbon energy in the whole UK energy mix.
+As of 2020 EDF supplied 32.4% of low-carbon energy in the UK energy mix.

 EDF Renewables

 EDF Renewables in the UK is a joint venture between EDF Renewables Group and EDF.

 In April 2017, EDF Renewable Energy, in a joint venture with EDF, announced the commissioning of the Corriemoillie (47.5 MW), Beck Burn (31 MW) and Pearie Law (19.2 MW) wind farms.
 Beck Burn was opened in July that year.
 Also in July 2017, EDF Renewables announced the acquisition of 11 Scottish wind farm sites from asset manager Partnerships for Renewables, with a potential capacity of 600 MW.

-In May 2018, EDF Energies Nouvelles bought the "Neart na Gaoithe" wind farm in Scotland from Irish company Mainstream Renewable Power, following a competitive process.
+In May 2018, EDF Energies Nouvelles bought the Neart na Gaoithe wind farm in Scotland from Irish company Mainstream Renewable Power, following a competitive process.
 It will produce 450 MW.
 The farm is planned to go online in 2023.

 EDF Renewables opened its wind farm in Blyth in July 2018, where the individual turbines are connected via 66-kilometre (41 mi) offshore cables to bring the electricity produced onshore.

 Sponsorship

-EDF is the ‘in Association’ sponsor of Cheltenham Science Festival and have been supporters of the Big Bang Fair since 2015.
+EDF is the "in Association" sponsor of Cheltenham Science Festival and have been supporters of the Big Bang Fair since 2015.